Access npm Packages After Securing Sonatype Nexus Repository

-This article addresses those who are using, or having interest in using, Sonatype Nexus Repository as their package manager for npm packages, Docker images, etc., but also for those who are curious about Sonatype Nexus Repository security.
+This article addresses those who are using, or interested in using, Sonatype Nexus Repository as their package manager for npm packages, Docker images, etc., but also for those curious about Sonatype Nexus Repository security.

-Consider the following scenario: You are working in a very big company made of a lot of teams.
-Although you may think that your co-workers from different teams will do no harm to your project, would you still risk it?
-There should be no risk IF you don't have any sensitive data.
-But what if you have middleware guarding the security of your APIs and they experience vulnerabilities?
+Consider the following scenario: You are working in a big company made of many teams.
+Although you may think your co-workers from different teams will do no harm to your project, would you still risk it?
+There should be no risk if you don't have any sensitive data.
+But what if you have middleware guarding the security of your APIs, and they experience vulnerabilities?

-Another reason to secure Sonatype Nexus Repository is because usually you have it for your own private projects — most probably won't work for someone else's project — they should not try to use them, nor should they be able to see these projects.
+Another reason to secure Sonatype Nexus Repository is because usually you have it for your own private projects — probably won't work for someone else's project — they should not try to use them, nor should they see these projects.

 And one more point (the list, I think, can continue): although you can secure your repositories and the source code is not public between the whole company (private GitHub / Bitbucket repositories), having an internal URL is public for everyone.
-The Sonatype Nexus Repository server URL look something like this and it's accessible from intranetwork.
+The Sonatype Nexus Repository server URL looks like this, and it's accessible from intra-network.

 https://nexus.intern.*subdomain*.*domain*.com